 Your Dugdale Nutrition Ruminant Specialist will visit your farm, with a member of the technical team.
 Between them, they will conduct a comprehensive initial assessment of your farm, its systems and its potential limitations.
 From this, your farms Friction Points will be identified, discussed and prioritised with you.
 You can then agree some realistic targets in conjunction with us and we can start to put in place solutions to reduce the impact of your farm’s Friction Points.
 We then monitor the progress of those solutions against the agreed targets, whilst continuing to identify new Friction Points in a constantly rolling process of improvement.

-We have had several successful iFF meetings over the past 12 months looking at topics such as building design & environment, foot health, udder health and dry cow management.
+We have had several successful iFF meetings which have focused on topics such as building design & environment, foot health, udder health and dry cow management.

 These meetings are intended to be informal yet informative gatherings for farmers to discuss important topics which can hugely influence a farm business's profitability and progression.
 Meetings involve farm walks and presentations from key note speakers and veterinarians who are experts in their fields.

 If you are interested in iFeed or attending future iFF meetings, please contact your local DN representative.
 Further images from previous iFF meetings can be seen on the Latest News page.